ShahWahidy/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    Sessions:

+    Server generates a "sessionId" (signs it using "secret key"), and (a) saves the sessionId in a sessionDB, and
+    (b) sends a cookie with the sessionId to the browser (client side).
+    The browser (client side) receives the "cookie" in the response from server, and saves it in the "cookie"      storage.
+    The browser then includes the "cookie" within every subsequent request to the server.

+    JWT:

+    Server generates an "accessToken", encrypting the "userId" and "expiresIn", with the ACCESS_TOKEN_SECRET, and sends the "accessToken" to the browser (client side).
+    The browser (client side) receives the "accessToken" and saves it on the client side.
+    The "accessToken" is included in every subsequent request to the server.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+    The bcrypt hashing function allows us to build a password security platform that scales with computation power and always hashes every password with a salt.

 3. How are unit tests different from integration and end-to-end testing?

+    unit testing involves testing individual pieces of code while integration testing involves testing modules of code to understand how they perform alone and how they interact with each other.
+Another difference between the two is the frequency with which each test should be executed.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+    Test Driven Development (TDD) is a software development practice that focuses on creating unit test cases before developing the actual code.
+It is an iterative approach that combines programming, the creation of unit tests, and refactoring.